If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 Did you know that some kids start babysitting as young as eleven?
 Check out our babysitting age guide for more details.

 Some families may be hesitant to hire you if you don't have any previous jobs that you can use as a reference.
 You need to have someone who can put in a good word for you with other parents, even if it's a family member or a friend of the family.

 For couples that are expecting their first child or planning to have a family in the near future, babysitting can also be a valuable way to gain experience.
 Both partners can benefit from watching their nieces or nephews for free, either babysitting together or individually.

-If your partner isn't sure if they want to have kids of their own or not, spending some one-on-one time looking after a child for a few hours can help them to make a more informed decision as well.
+If your partner isn't sure if they want to have children of their own or not, spending some one-on-one time looking after a child for a few hours can help them to make a more informed decision as well.

-If you're new to babysitting, I'd also recommend reading this article: How to Start Babysitting with No Experience
+If you're new to babysitting, I'd also recommend reading this article: How to Start Babysitting with No Experience.

 In many places, it's mandatory for high school students to complete a certain number of hours worth of community service or volunteering before they can graduate.
 Even if it's not required, community service still looks great when it's time to apply for college.